 Important: #95647 - Composer installations and extension usage¶

-With Issue #94996 the behavior for Composer-based installations has changed.
+With forge#94996 the behavior for Composer-based installations has changed.

 ext_emconf.php file which is located in the extensions' base folder,

 is not evaluated anymore in Composer-based installations.
 This means, the

 ordering of the extensions and their dependencies are now loaded from the

 source of truth for required dependencies and the loading order of active